sauthieg/sauthieg.github.io/_posts/2016-06-27-blocking-on-promises.markdown

 that uses one of the `get()` method variations on the `Promise` interface.

 In OpenIG, this can be in any `Filter` / `Handler` that you write by yourself, or in any Groovy script.
-So take a look at the code you execute in OpenIG: we make a point to write 100% asynchronous / non-blocking code, what about you?
+So take a look at the code you execute in OpenIG, we make a point to write 100% asynchronous / non-blocking code, what about you?

 #### Exhaustive list of blocking methods in `Promise`